ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/quick-start-on-testing.md

 To get started, let's set up the Ballerina package to run tests.

-1. Create a folder in the root directory of the package named `tests` in which the test files will be stored.
+1. Create a directory in the root directory of the package named `tests` in which the test files will be stored.

     ```bash
     package-directory/